Experience the palm-fringed beauty of Crete’s Preveli Beach

-You’d be forgiven for wondering what continent you are on when arriving at Preveli beach.
-The sight of a mountainous backdrop, a gorge spilling its river into a saltwater lagoon on the beach, and the deep blue of the sea are images of Crete at their very best.
-But then come the oasis of palm trees and lush vegetation running along the river within the gorge … and it’s a scene that’s straight out of Africa.
+You’d be forgiven for wondering what continent you are on when arriving at Preveli Beach.
+The sight of the mountains in the background, a gorge spilling its river into a saltwater lagoon on the beach, and the deep blue of the sea are images of Crete at their very best.
+But then come the oasis of palm trees and lush vegetation running along the river within the gorge… and it’s a scene that’s straight out of Africa.

 But the key to Preveli’s popularity goes far beyond its exotic scenery.
-To spend a day here is as much to explore the surroundings as it is to laze on a gorgeous beach of sand and pebbles.
+Spending a day here allows you to also explore the surroundings as well as lazing on a gorgeous beach with sand and small pebbles.

 You can be swimming in the Libyan Sea one minute and in the beach lagoon the next, followed by a picturesque walk up the Kourtaliotiko Gorge.
 If you get hot on the way, just take a dip in one of the river’s deliciously refreshing pools.

-And if that’s not enough, don’t forget to visit the nearby Preveli Monastery, made up of two buildings (Upper and Lower Preveli).
-Upper Preveli is still inhabited and famous for its 13th century icon of St John the Divine.
+And if that’s not enough, you might be interested in visiting the nearby Preveli Monastery, made up of two buildings (Upper and Lower Preveli).
+Upper Preveli is still inhabited and famous for its 13th-century icon of St John the Divine.

 - By car or taxi: 38-40km depending on the route (50mins)

 From Plakias (nearest village)